TosbackCgusBridge-Bot/CGUs-versions/Theguardian/Privacy Policy.md

 3\.
 To sell advertising space on the site.
 This helps us to keep the site free for people who visit it.

 4\.
-If we have permission from the user, to market services to them.
+If we have permission from the user, or where otherwise allowed by law, to market services to them.

 There may be other privacy policies that apply to certain services we provide.
 Please read these when you register or subscribe for these services on these sites.